Moving a restaurant online

 - You have to set up local delivery in your store.

-- Staff members must have an active login for your Shopify store.
+- Staff need an active login for your Shopify store.

 For more information, refer to Shopify Local Delivery app.